lifei16/supplementary_code/IPALM/readme.txt

 Basis_pursuit_a.h
 =========

 This class inherits the class ALM_I_APPROX.
-It solves basis pursuit problem by the method IPALM_APPROX.
+It solves basis pursuit problem by the method IPALM-APPROX.